 Clean coal is not a new concept, but, new technologies have emerged over the years that have a claim to make coal more ‘eco friendly’ or ‘cleaner’ as an energy source.

 – Explain how clean coal works

-In this guide, we list a range of clean coal technologies that have been used to date, or are in development.
+– List a range of clean coal technologies that have either been used to date, or, are in development

 (*Note – whether or not clean coal is actually clean, or feasible in the present and future, are separate questions answered in other guides on this site)

 Summary – What Clean Coal Is, Different Technologies & Techniques, & More

 What Is Clean Coal, & How Does It Work?

 Clean coal technology involves any part of the coal-for-energy process that reduces either/or both of a) emissions (usually carbon dioxide) and, b) air pollutants (usually sulphur dioxide, nitrogen dioxide, and particulate matter)

 There’s several ways clean coal technology can be implemented, and each works differently